 But North Dakota expanded its Medicaid program under a provision of the Affordable Care Act.
 Dalrymple favored the expansion, and the state House approved the measure in February 2012.
-Enrollment in Medicaid in North Dakota increased by 28 percent from the end of 2013 to October 2015.
+Enrollment in Medicaid in North Dakota increased by 30 percent from the end of 2013 to December 2018.

 North Dakota health insurance exchange links